-Par(1-h)(min(Price, 1.10Par)/Par-1)/(bWAL)
+Par(1-h)(min(PricePar, 1.10Par)/Par-1)/(bWAL) Par is the par value current outstanding principal amount of the h is the haircut from the above table corresponding to the average life and asset class of the bond.

-Par is the par value of the bond.
+Par is the par value current outstanding principal amount of the bond.